Missing in Action (video game)

-M.I.A.: Missing in Action is platform arcade game released by Konami in 1989.
+M.I.A.: Missing in Action is a run and gun arcade video game released by Konami in 1989.
 The game is a spiritual successor to Green Beret (also known as Rush'n Attack).
-The game is influenced by popular action movies of the time such as Commando, Rambo: First Blood Part II, and Missing in Action.
+The game is influenced by popular action films of the time such as Commando, Rambo: First Blood Part II, and Missing in Action.

 Gameplay

 The player takes on the role of a US Army special operations Green beret and player 2 takes the role of a soldier of the United Nations in cooperative mode.
-Players must infiltrating enemy POW camps in Vietnam to find prisoners of wars and lead them to freedom.
-Like its predecessor, there are a total of six levels in the game: war-torn field, jungle, airstrip, rail-yard, POW camp, and escaping POW camp.
+Players must infiltrate enemy POW camps in Vietnam to find prisoners of wars and lead them to freedom.
+Like its predecessor, there are a total of six levels in the game: war-torn field, jungle, airstrip, railyard, POW camp, and escaping POW camp.
 M.I.A. can be played by up to two players, with player 1 in green and player 2 in blue.